NottingHack/rules/do-not-be-on-fire.rst

 It is essential you use the Space safely as a responsible adult.

+Open flames within the space are not permitted within the space, and are not covered by our insurance.

 We encourage members to challenge **unsafe storage** by other members.
 If you do not feel comfortable challenging a member, we welcome emails to the trustees@nottinghack.org.uk email address.

 Wearing **safety gear** at the Hackspace is your own responsibility.
 We will provide appropriate Personal Protective Equipment (PPE), and we ask if you notice any low supplies please email trustees@nottinghack.org.uk.